San Piero a Sieve: From 15th to the 19th century

-From 19th century to today
+From 19th century to the present

 With the return of the Lorraines and the restoration of the Grand Duchy, the economy also began to flourish again, and with Grand Duke Leopold II of Tuscany, the entire territory enjoyed a period of growth thanks to the construction and completion of the Muraglione Pass and Futa Pass roads.
 In addition, the Grand Duke began the Faentina railway project, which would be built about half a century later.

 The village of San Piero also saw great changes in this period.
 The most important was the construction of the Via Provinciale that was to replace the old Via della Posta, narrow and very uphill in some parts.
 With the construction of the new road, very wide to allow the passage of all types of vehicles and completely flat, the old medieval bridge was also demolished and a much larger and more solid one rebuilt, also to resist the frequent flooding of the Sieve river.
 For this reason, the Via Provinciale and the axis that joined it leading to Barberino di Mugello were later raised to form embankments to defend the lower part of the town from flooding.

 Economically, San Piero saw a great rebirth at the end of the 19th century, when, with the construction of the railway station, the first trains arrived, favouring the circulation of people and goods.
 In this regard, it can be said that, along the entire Florence-Faenza route, San Piero a Sieve was one of the most significant stations, to which the citizens of Barberino, Scarperia and Firenzuola belonged.
 A large store for goods was built adjacent to the station and the largest cheese factory in the area was also built.